X̌ əns gəgayolas

 About Wei Wai Kum First Nation

-These include education, housing, health care, social development, and recreation.
-We also support activities that preserve and promote the Wei Wai Kum culture, such as training in the Lik’wala language and traditional dancing and singing.
+Our services include education, housing, health care, social development, and recreation.
+We also actively preserve and promote Wei Wai Kum culture through initiatives such as Lik’wala language training and traditional dancing and singing.
+Many of these services are supported by revenues generated from Band-owned enterprises and economic development programs.